Fat doesn’t make you fat. Sugar, stress, processed food, not enough good fats and sitting on your backside do.

 Good fats are found in nuts and seeds, fish (especially oily fish like mackerel or salmon), avocados, eggs, and good olive oil.

 Fish: Salmon, mackerel herring, sardines, and tuna – all are a great source of Omega 3 essential fats.
 But if you don’t think you’re going to manage to get 4 portions of oily fish down you every week, take a good quality fish oil supplement, or good old cod liver oil!
 You’re looking for ‘Omega 3’s’ – Most of us have more than enough Omega 6’s in our diet (found in sunflower oil, sesame oil, dairy, and eggs), so it’s the 3’s you need more of.

 Seeds: The easiest way to get the good fats from seeds is to grind them up.
 Otherwise, unless you do some serious chewing, those good fats will just pass right on through… The best ones for Omega 3 are Flax (also known as linseed), hemp, pumpkin, and walnut.
 Add in a few sunflower or sesame seeds and use a coffee grinder to churn them up.
 Keep them in a sealed jar in the fridge, and add a tablespoon a day to your breakfast or a salad.

 Other good fats:

-Olive oil: Look for the words ‘cold pressed’ and ideally your oil should be in a dark coloured bottle (to protect it from light damage).
+Olive oil: Look for the words ‘cold-pressed’ and ideally your oil should be in a dark colored bottle (to protect it from light damage).
 Buy the best you can afford and never cook with good olive oil – it’s a total waste as it ruins both the goodness and the taste!
 Cook with coconut oil instead and be generous with your olive oil in salads, poured over warm pasta and in soups.